Questioning my white privilege, African-Americans, and space

 Despite my past struggles educationally, professionally, and financially, I’m privileged.
-It’s not because of my education, where I live, my marital or health status, or my job, although these factors don’t hurt; it’s because I am first and foremost a white male.
+It’s not because of my job, where I live, my marital or health status, although these factors don’t hurt; it’s because I am first and foremost a white male.

 In part because I am a foreigner, I didn’t grow up here, and in part because I haven’t been subjected to racial discrimination, I never really considered being white to be an advantage for me.
 Like every other white person in the United States, I hear the rhetoric of equality that are standards that all institutions are supposed to live up to and assume merit at the root of my success.
 In reality, being white gives me a huge advantage.

 Don’t get me wrong- I’m not suggesting that I or anyone else should wallow in liberal guilt, but I am calling for a deeper self-examination of white privilege, both seen and unseen.